D1TTO/Announcement/README.md

 Feel free to make a branch and make a new file that does the same thing but is done in your own way.

-Put in your own designs if wanted!
+Put in your own designs if you want!